dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 - **Enable trimming**

   When enabled, trims the application during publishing.
 This can be set for individually for both Debug and Release modes.
+For more information, see [Trim self-contained deployments and executables](/dotnet/core/deploying/trimming/trim-self-contained) and [Trim options](/dotnet/core/deploying/trimming/trimming-options).

   The default is enabled for Release builds.